 In addition to reporting data from five surface dyslexic patients on the reading aloud of disyllabic words, we report simulations from the disyllabic algorithm developed by Rastle and Coltheart (2000) and from the CDP++ model developed by Perry, Ziegler, and Zorzi (2010), which are currently the only two publicly available computational implementations of reading aloud that provide both a stress marker and a phonological code for English disyllabic words (see Ans, Carbonnel & Valdois, 1998, for a polysyllabic model of reading aloud in French).
 As was mentioned earlier, the disyllabic algorithm developed by Rastle and Coltheart (2000) reflects only the sublexical reading aloud process; the output of this process thus reflects reading in the absence of lexical information (i.e. pure surface dyslexia).
 Given the nature of the hard-coded rules in the implemented algorithm, hereafter referred to as RC00, our prediction was that the algorithm would assign second-syllable stress to prefixed words and thus, commit stress errors on ‘irregular’ prefixed words with strong-weak stress (e.g., saying reflex as /r@flEks'/).
 We opted to contrast these simulations with those from the CDP++ model (Perry et al., 2010).
 CDP++ is a computational implementation of the dual-route theory much like the DRC model (Coltheart et al., 2001), comprising a lexical and a sublexical procedure.
 However, its sublexical procedure consists of a two-layer associative (TLA) network for mapping graphemes onto phonemes, as opposed to a set of rules.
 In this model, stress assignment to disyllabic words is coded in a stress buffer that is connected with both the lexical and the sublexical procedures.
 While the lexical procedure of the model directly activates the stress that is associated with a familiar word’s spoken form, the sublexical procedure activates the stress that it learnt to associate with the graphemes of a word.
 These grapheme to stress associations are learnt during a training phase in the same way as grapheme to phoneme mappings are formed, that is, via a connectionist algorithm based on the statistical distributional regularities of the spelling-to-sound and spelling-to-stress mappings.
 Surface dyslexia can be simulated in the CDP++ model by lesioning connections within the lexical procedure to varying degrees.
-The CDP++ model provides an interesting contrast to the RC00 algorithm because prefixes are not explicitly represented in its sublexical pathwayTherefore, we predicted that this model may not necessarily assign second-syllable stress to prefixed words, and so it may not commit stress regularisation errors for the prefixed irregular words with strong-weak stress.
+The CDP++ model provides an interesting contrast to the RC00 algorithm because prefixes are not explicitly represented in its sublexical pathway and thus, any associations between the presence of specific letter sequences at the beginning of words and second-syllable stress need to be implicitly learned along with other spelling to stress regularities.
+Therefore, we predicted that this model may not necessarily assign second-syllable stress automatically to all prefixed words, and so it may not commit stress regularisation errors for the prefixed irregular words with strong-weak stress.

 The comparison between the RC00 algorithm and the CDP++ model also bears additional theoretical value in respect of how sublexical orthographic knowledge is used to generate phonology at the suprasegmental level during reading in general.
 Indeed, the comparison of the stress error patterns produced by these models may provide a platform to evaluate the extent to which this generative knowledge is expressed as a set of explicit rules, or as an implicit system of statistical regularities that has been acquired through learning.